YouXam/vue-sfc-component/README.md

 </script>
 ```

-This allows you to use other Vue components seamlessly within your SFC.

 ###### 2.2.2 js/ts

 Imports and exports for JavaScript and TypeScript files follow the ECMAScript module (ESM) standard.

-When using the `files` parameter with `.ts` or `.js` files, you can omit the file extension during imports.
+When the imported files are in `files`, you can omit the file extension.
 For example:

 ```html
 <script setup>